Zilliqa/ZIP/zips/zip-11.md

 impossible.
 Whence, the _raison d'être_ of gZILs.

-Furthermore, by bootstrapping the issuance of governance tokens gZILs with the staking program, we argue that it will become easier to organically capture long-term token holders.
+Furthermore, by bootstrapping the issuance of governance tokens gZILs with the staking program, it will become easier to organically capture long-term token holders.
 We elucidate this further in the following section.